-- 2 A Christian church is defined as one that is a full member of Churches Together in Britain and Ireland or the Evangelical Alliance, or is an Affinity partner church. - A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with 3 accommodation by a local authority in the exercise of their social services functions (see the definition in Section 22(1) of the Children Act 1989) at the time of making an application to the school.
-A previously looked after child is a child who immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-An adoption order is an order under the Adoption Act 1976 (see Section 12 adoption orders) and children who were adopted under the Adoption and Children Act 2002 (see Section 46 adoption orders).
-A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
-Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian (or special guardians).
-The Governors will require written confirmation that the child is looked after, or previously looked after, and will be so at the time of making an application to the school. - 4 Qualifying siblings are brothers or sisters (including a brother or sister through adoption and a step or foster brother or sister provided that in each case they are living at the same address) in the school (excluding the nursery) at the time both that the application is submitted and that the applicant would be admitted to the school. - 5 The Parish Churches are the three churches in the Merton Priory Team Ministry: Holy Trinity, South Wimbledon; St. John's, Merton; and Christ Church, Colliers Wood. - 6 This must be supported by written evidence at the time of application, e.g. from a specialist health professional, social worker or other care professional.
+- 2 A Christian church is defined as one that is a full member of Churches Together in Britain and Ireland or the Evangelical Alliance, or is an Affinity partner church. - A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in section 22(1) of the Children Act 1989).
+A previously looked after child is a child who was looked after immediately prior to being adopted, or becoming subject to a residence order (now termed child arrangement order under the Children & Families Act 2014) or special guardianship order. - 4 Qualifying siblings are brothers or sisters (including a brother or sister through adoption and a step or foster brother or sister provided that in each case they are living at the same address) in the school (excluding the nursery) at the time both that the application is submitted and that the applicant would be admitted to the school. - 5 The Parish Churches are the three churches in the Merton Priory Team Ministry: Holy Trinity, South Wimbledon; St. John's, Merton; and Christ Church, Colliers Wood. - 6 This must be supported by written evidence at the time of application, e.g. from a specialist health professional, social worker or other care professional.
 The evidence must set out the reasons why this school is the most suitable school and the difficulties that would be caused if the child had to attend another school.
-Governors will make a judgement based on the evidence available to them at the time of application. - 7 The child's address should be that of the child's permanent residence.
+Governors will make a judgement based on the evidence available to them at the time of application. - The child's address should be that of the child's permanent residence.
 The address of a relative or carer may not be given unless they have legal custody of the child.
 If parents are separated and share custody of the child, the address given should be that of the parent with whom the child spends most of the school week.
 If the parent making the application lives at a different address to the child, a letter of explanation should be attached.
 An application can only be made from a single address, and only a single application can be made for each child.
 It is not acceptable for a family to use a temporarily rented address to secure a place of their preference.
-In disputed cases, the governors will make a judgement based on the evidence available to them. - 8 Distance is measured in a straight line using the local authority's computerised mapping system, from the property at which the applicant lives to the pupil entrance gate closest to the applicant's home.
+In disputed cases, the governors will make a judgement based on the evidence available to them. - Distance is measured in a straight line using the local authority's computerised mapping system, from the property at which the applicant lives to the pupil entrance gate closest to the applicant's home.
 In the event that two or more applicants live the same distance from the school and there are insufficient places to admit all applicants, places will be allocated by drawing lots.